Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 ---
 title: "Apply a license key"
 linkTitle: "Apply a license key"
 weight: 180
----You need to apply a valid license key to Transfer CFT in the following situations:
+--- You need to apply a valid license key to Transfer CFT in the following situations:

 - You perform an initial Transfer CFT installation.
 - To replace an expired license key (typically after a year).